louiesch/pizza-parlor/README.md

 ## Description

-_{This page was created for my week 4 individual project at Epicodus.
-It utilizes constructors and prototypes to let the user build and see the price of a custom pizza.}_
+_This page was created for my week 4 individual project at Epicodus.
+It utilizes constructors and prototypes to let the user build and see the price of a custom pizza._

 ## Specifications